Singing for Health, Wellbeing and Fun!

 Sessions are timed to be after school so we would love to see families and young people getting involved.
 It’s a wonderful way to meet others and gain confidence singing and music-making with others.
 Come and join the fun!

 Voluntary donations gratefully received via bucket collections on the day which help us continue these sessions and our other work locally.
+Thank you!

 The first half an hour generally provides social time and time for refreshments, then we sing for an hour.